Eric LeGrand: Professional career

 LeGrand resumed his studies via Skype for the Spring 2011 semester and made multiple appearances at spring football practices.
 At the Scarlet-White spring game, he expressed his aspiration to become a sports broadcaster, and he has continued to become an inspirational speaker nationwide.

 The Tampa Bay Buccaneers symbolically signed LeGrand on May 2, 2012.
 The Buccaneers were coached by Greg Schiano, who was the Rutgers head coach during LeGrand's playing career.
 Schiano agreed to become the head coach of the Tampa Bay Buccaneers on January 26, 2012.
 LeGrand officially announced his retirement from football on July 26, 2012, to free up a roster spot for the team.

-As of the beginning of the 2012 NFL season, the rules regarding kickoffs have changed, and from now on kickoffs will take place from the 35-yard line, instead of the 30-yard line, in hopes of reducing the number of injuries.
-LeGrand believes that the rule should return to its previous incarnation, and argues that many football players can make a career out of playing on special teams, and that the new system deprives teams and players of some of the thrill and excitement of the game.
+At the beginning of the 2012 NFL season, the rules regarding kickoffs changed so that kickoffs took place from the 35-yard line, instead of the 30-yard line, in hopes of reducing the number of injuries.
+LeGrand believed that the rule should return to its previous incarnation, and he argued that many football players can make a career out of playing on special teams and that the new rule deprives teams and players of some of the thrill and excitement of the game.

 Subway added LeGrand to their roster of star athlete promoters.
 LeGrand appeared alongside Justin Tuck of the New York Giants in commercials throughout the 2012 season.
 LeGrand joined a team of Subway-sponsored athletes including Olympic gold medalists Michael Phelps and Apolo Anton Ohno.
 Tom Pace of Subway's marketing office stated that; "We believe his inspirational story resonates with our fans.
 All of our athletes who know Eric are already rooting for him.
 Like us, they love his character, determination and positive outlook."

-From 2016 to 2017, LeGrand hosted his own six episode mini web series, Mission Possible with Eric LeGrand, which was produced by the Mission Possible Group.
+From 2016 to 2017, LeGrand hosted a six-episode mini web series, Mission Possible with Eric LeGrand, which was produced by the Mission Possible Group.
 Peter Berg, Doug Ellin, and Teri Weinberg were executive producers on the series, which launched digitally on FoxSports.
 The series features stories of six individuals living in the face of adversity.
 The episodes include appearances by: Tom Brady, Bill Belichick, Drew Brees, Sean Payton, Dwayne Johnson, Justin Thomas, Michael Strahan, Frank Lampard, and Triple H. LeGrand made appearances promoting the series on Good Morning America, Fox NFL Sunday, First Things First, The Seth Davis Show, CBS This Morning, and Good Morning Football.

-In 2020, Eric started building a coffee shop in his hometown called LeGrand Coffee House.
+In 2020, Eric started building a coffee shop in his New Jersey hometown, Woodbridge, called LeGrand Coffee House.
 The business opened in 2022.

+In March 2023 Eric Legrand began a Kentucky Straight Bourbon Whiskey company in partnership with Brian Axelrod.
+It is now sold in Kentucky and New Jersey.
+To honor Eric's Rutgers jersey number 52, $5.20 of every sale goes to the Christopher and Dana Reeve Foundation.